neilhoulsby/neilhoulsby.github.io/profile.md

-Senior Staff Research Scientist at Google DeepMind.
+Member of Technical Staff at Anthropic, based in the Zurich site.

-Leads a Computer Vision group located in Zürich and Amsterdam.
+AI researcher, work on vision and language models, neural architectures, and scaling.